-Dylan himself sites Gene Vincent’s Baby Blue as a source of inspiration…
+Dylan himself cites Gene Vincent’s Baby Blue as a source of inspiration…

 ‘When first I met my baby, she said how do you do, she looked into my eyes and said,my name is Baby Blue.’
 It is a statement that has made some commentators feel that Dylan is saying farewell to folk, and moving into rock.
 But that doesn’t quite work.
 He’s saying (on side one of the original album) hello to rock.

-But Dylan here do say farewell in no uncertain terms, for the song starts “You must leave now”, just as in the previous ending song on an album he said “Go away from my window.”
-It seems that when Dylan tells you to fuck off, you are told.
+But Dylan here does say farewell in no uncertain terms, for the song starts “You must leave now”, just as in the previous ending song on an album he said “Go away from my window.”
+It seems that when Dylan tells you to go, you are told in no uncertain terms.

-But the symbols, similes and metaphors are so rich from the start that this is not just “fuck off”.
+But the symbols, similes and metaphors are so rich from the start that this is not just “get out.”
 The images exist alongside those of “Like a Rolling Stone”, but the tone is softer yet the rejection is as strong.
 Yet we only have to consider the lyrics for a moment and forget the music, and the similarities are overwhelming.

 And just in case she ain’t got the message, he’s not messing.
 He is even pulling the carpet away from her.
-OK he is not totally vindictive, because he wants her to “Strike another match, go start anew” but then that is what we would expect with such a gentle lilting song.
+OK he is not totally vindictive, because he wants her to “Strike another match, go start anew” and get on with the rest of her life but then that is what we would expect with such a gentle lilting song.

 Thus although he says, “Take what you have gathered from coincidence,” it is not with any thought that there is meaning in coincidence.
 It is just, well, coincidence.
 Deal with it, move on.
+Stuff happens.
+Learn to cope.
 (You don’t get more harsh than that).